Aeri

 Our goal

 We set out to design a system that helps people act before issues intensify.
-We focused on the management of Type 2 diabetes approaching the problem through earlier awareness, clearer guidance, and more confident decision-making.
+We focused on the management of type 2 diabetes approaching the problem through earlier awareness, clearer guidance, and more confident decision-making.

 Our solution, Aeri, is an AI-powered preventative care concept that utilizes an AR-integrated contact lens to help users anticipate changes earlier throughout the day.